jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

 ## Priority
 - Put SoulMuncher in credits
 - How are clients running old code?
+I saw a log that had the current version but was logging a message from an old version
 - Fix summon cards disappearing
+  - have not yet reproduced
 - Fix other strategy balance
 - Fix: "Failed to save" when there are too many saves"
 -